bparanj/Essential-TDD/book/RubyPlus/basic_ruby_for_rails/0-objects.markdown

 # Strings #

-Strings are sequences of characters.
+In kindergarden you learned alphabets and how to combine alphabets to form words.
+Similarly, in programmingsStrings are sequences of characters.
 By definition string is a set of things tied or threaded together on a thin cord.
 In this case it is the sequence of characters that forms a string.

 They can be a letter, a word, a sentence, a paragraph, or even